 Staying in town also allows you to have the option of spending your time at two or three different snow resorts as it is conveniently located at the junction for both Perisher and Thredbo.

-A couple of my accommodation recommendations in Jindabyne:
+A couple of my accommodation recommendations in and around Jindabyne:

 - Banjo Paterson Inn – This is a really good option if you are travelling with a small group of friends.
 The pub downstairs is massively convenient after a full day on the slopes.